fennel-ai/client/docs/pages/api-reference/operators.md

 ### Groupby/ First

 Fennel allows you to groupby and get the first entry (by timestamp) in each group using the `first` operator.
-The `first` operator must be preceded by `groupby` to idenitfy the grouping fields.
+The `first` operator must be preceded by `groupby` to identify the grouping fields.

 `groupby` takes the following parameters: